cosc2336-ds-alg/assg00/README.md

 we will be using for this class include:

 - Visual Code studio IDE for code editing, building and debugging
-- Basic Git usage, and using GitHub repositories for commiting work and pull requests.
+- Basic Git usage, and using GitHub repositories for committing work and pull requests.
 - Unit test frameworks, we use the Catch2 unit test framework for our C++ coding assignments.

 This practice assignment will walk you through the basic procedures and setup of assignments for our class assignments.
-Videos of the instructor doing all of the tasks of this practice can be found at the bottom of this readme, as well as additional suggested sources for learning the basics about the tools we will be using.
+Videos of the instructor doing all of the tasks of this practice can be found at the bottom of this README, as well as additional suggested sources for learning the basics about the tools we will be using.

 # Pre-Setup and Configuration